AndersDeath/diary2/000-current.md

 Today I had a train from Hamburg to Berlin.
 It was deleyed for an hour but in general it was ok.
 Usually situation with this is much worse.
 I am happy to come back to Ksusha.
 Today we went for a walk and did a lot of interesting and cool things.
 Unfortunately I feel abosolutely demotivated to do something.
 I belive that it's an aftershok after two year streess, looking for another job and so on.
 I try to be ok and in good mood.
 It's hard.
 I should admit it, but I do my best.
 Also I finally need to buy something and I finally did it.
 I ordered a lot of stupid things that I hope will make me a little bit happier.

-# 23 June - Sonnerstag - Hamburg - 640 Tag der Einwanderung - Warm Rainy
+# 23 June - Sonnerstag - Berlin - 640 Tag der Einwanderung - Warm Rainy

 I cannot get why that germans don't work on Sundays.
 It's so stupid.
 Because of this I have to be at hope or come up with some activities that I don't want to have.
 Today we went to Templhof airdrop and had fun there.
 We walked a lot and then came back home.
 In general this day was absolutely lazy and didn't have and siginificant valuable things inside.
 It was just calm and nothing.
+I was thinking a lot about that Hamburg